juliandunn/yum-oracle/README.md

 yum-oracle Cookbook
 ============

-The yum-oracle cookbook manages (some of) the yum repos to operate an Oracle Linux system.
+The yum-oracle cookbook manages some of the yum repos to operate an Oracle Linux system.

 Requirements
 ------------

 * Chef 11 or higher
 * yum cookbook version 3.0.0 or higher

 Attributes
 ----------

-The following attributes are set by default
+The following attributes are set by default.

 Recipes
 -------